 Voluntary groups and volunteers: help with parkland management and conservation.

-Barnsley Council has identified the importance of the historic corridor of parklands from Bretton to Wharncliffe, to the west of the MI, in the core strategy of its Local Plan.
+Barnsley Council has identified the importance of the historic corridor of parklands from Bretton to Wharncliffe, to the west of the MI, in its Local Plan.

 Local groups and volunteers: help with information about parklands and veteran trees and provide wildlife records to the Record Centre.
 The analysis of these records help with conservation.
 Sites can be suggested for designation as local wildlife sites and veteran trees for TPOs.